SystemCraftsman/strimzi-kafka-cli/examples/5_connect/readme.md

 ./bin/connect-standalone.sh connect.properties connector.properties
 ```

 The command syntax for Strimzi Kafka CLI is the same.
+This means you can create a Connect cluster along with one or more connectors by providing their config properties.
 The only difference is, Strimzi runs the Connect cluster in the distributed mode.

 Run the following command to create to create a connect cluster called `my-connect-cluster` and a connector called `twitter-source-demo`.
 Don't forget to replace your image registry user with `_YOUR_IMAGE_REGISTRY_USER_`.